Haysto Logo

 Check who you’re linked to, and who could harm your score

 It’s easy to forget that financial links to other people stay on our credit file unless we remove them.
 If you’ve struggled to get credit in the past, check if you still have any accounts with other people.
-Things such as a joint credit card with an ex or a utility bill with an old flatmate will all stay on your file unless you close the account.
+A joint credit card with an ex or a utility bill with an old flatmate will all stay on your file unless you close the account.

 If you're still linked to someone and they have bad credit, it could be hurting your score too.
 And even if they have good credit now, you still risk your score if they miss payments in the future.